-There are many exogenous and endogenous factors that can cause depression.
+Here are many exogenous and endogenous factors that can cause depression.
 Diet and depression tend to be reciprocally linked to each other.
-The causes of depression may vary as much as our individuality, yet we often fail to consider our eating habits as possible culprits.

 Scientific diet for depression research has confirmed that an inadequate diet can cause or contribute to depression.
 Diet and depression may well have a cyclical relationship.

 Depression affects people differently.
 Some feel down for extended periods of time; for others the feelings of depression come and go.
-Depression may be exacerbated by dietary deficiency in the first place and can go onto lead to a loss of appetite or apathy towards food and wellbeing.
-Carbohydrates are important in the fight against depression.
-They help to release the chemical monoamine serotonin.
+Depression may be exacerbated by dietary deficiency in the first place and can go onto lead to a loss of appetite or apathy towards food and well being.

 Depression Relief Diet